waxs/que/README.md

 * `refresh()` remove and recreate the query
 * `value()` retrieve a specific value based on key

+This query will result in the following query added to your URL: `?name="Sander"&age="31"&hobbies="music, development"`.
+If (a valid) query was already initiated in the URL, the `set` method will extend upon the current query.
+Using the `refresh()` method will reinstate the query and remove the present information by updating it with the newly added information.
 ```javascript
 query.set({
     name: 'Sander',